 There is no need to panic, or to toss the sleeping pills in the toilet.
 There is no certain evidence that sleeping pills caused the excess mortality observed, rather it is likely that conditions associated with mortality and that cause insomnia led physicians to prescribe sleeping pills.
 However, as noted above, alternatives exist.
 There is no reason to accept a lifetime on sleeping pills as a given.

 Other avenues for evaluation and treatment of insomnia certainly can be explored with a health care practitioner knowledgeable in this terrible problem.
 Before throwing the pills away, patients on chronic sleeping pills should have a frank discussion with their health care practitioner about the issues.
 The practitioner and the patient can then make rational decision that suits that particular individual patient's needs.

 Types of Hypnotics

-- Over-the-counter use of sedating antihistamines: These are generally available without prescription, and are sometimes used as sleep aids, although their effectiveness, especially long-term, is in doubt this class of medications is often the ingredient in the "nighttime" version of many pain killers (like Tylenol and Advil).
-A commonly used medication in this class is diphenhydramine (brand name Benadryl) but there are many others.
+- Over-the-counter sedating antihistamines: These are generally available without prescription and are sometimes used as sleep aids, although their effectiveness, especially in the long-term, is in doubt.
+This class of medications is often the ingredient in the nighttime version of many pain killers (like Tylenol and Advil).
+A commonly used medication in this class is diphenhydramine (brand name Benadryl), but there are many others.

-- Other over-the-counter medications are available as sleep aids without a prescription.
-There are various types of herbal remedies that are touted as sleep aids.
+- Other over-the-counter sleep aids: There are various types of herbal remedies that are touted as sleep aids.
 One, valerian root (Valeriana officinalis), is available under various brand names for treatment of anxiety and insomnia.
-Effectiveness is not as well established as for the "regular" sleep aids.
+Effectiveness is not as well established as for the regular sleep aids.
 Interestingly, the valerian root contains within it a compound that resembles the benzos

 See Dr. Scharf's interview on ABC World News about the dangers of sleeping pills.